jMelvins/Treats/README.md

 ## Delicious Treats is the menu restaurant app.
 Here you can find a treats , read about this, see the price and find nearest restaurants.

-After you  launch  the app it starts download database of menu from server.
-It may takes time, so be patient:
+After you launch the app it starts downloading the database of a menu from the server.
+It may take time, so be patient:

 ![Alt Text](https://thumbs.gfycat.com/FearfulCourageousAmazonparrot-size_restricted.gif)